 South: 3.7" = 17% of normal for this date

 Statewide: 8.1" = 32% of normal for this date

-River Flows (Current and estimated future flow rates from NOAA's California Nevada River Forecast Center)
+River Flows (Current and estimated future flow rates from NOAA's California Nevada River Forecast Center and CDEC)

 Feather River (at Boyd's Landing)

-The Feather is reporting 2,566 cfs and is expected to remain the same through 4/4 then possibly increase to 3,572 cfs by 4/6.
+The Feather is currently reporting at 1,879 cfs and is expected to increase to 2,797 cfs by 4/24 then begin to decrease.

 San Joaquin River (near Vernalis)